-Transdel Pharmaceuticals, Inc. ("Transdel" or the "Company") is a specialty pharmaceutical company focused on the development and commercialization of non-invasive topically delivered products.
-The Company's lead topical drug, KetotransdelTM utilizes the Company's proprietary TransdelTM cream formulation to facilitate the passage of ketoprofen, a non-steroidal anti-inflammatory drug ("NSAID"), through the skin barrier to reach targeted underlying tissue where the drug exerts its localized anti-inflammatory and analgesic effect.
-The Company is also investigating other drug candidates and treatments for transdermal delivery using the TransdelTM platform technology for products in pain management and other therapeutic areas.
+Transdel Pharmaceuticals, Inc. ("Transdel") is a specialty pharmaceutical company developing non-invasive, topically-delivered medications.
+Our innovative patented Transdel[TM] cream formulation technology is designed to facilitate the effective penetration of drugs through the tough skin barrier to reach the target underlying tissues.
+In the case of Ketotransdel[®], the Transdel[TM] cream allows the active ingredient ketoprofen to reach the target soft tissue and exert its well-known anti-inflammatory and analgesic effects.
+We are also investigating other drug candidates and treatments for transdermal delivery using the patented Transdel[TM] platform technology for products in pain management, other therapeutic areas and for cosmetic/cosmeceutical products.